 Research Topics

 The Drug Design and Development Section (DDDS) is focused to identify drugs that improve brain function and/or forestall the neurodegenerative process in age-related neurodegenerative disorders.
 Data arising from studies on neurodegenerative and neuroprotective signaling pathways are used to identify potential drug targets.
-Candidate drugs are designed and synthesized and then screened for efficacy in cell culture and animal models, and the most effective compounds are moved through preclinical studies to clinical trials.
+Candidate drugs are designed and synthesized and then screened for efficacy in cell culture and animal models, and the most effective compounds are moved through preclinical studies into clinical trials.
 Novel as well as re-positioned drugs that mitigate neurodegenerative processes are currently in clinical trials, and novel compounds to dampen neuroinflammatory cascades involved in acute and chronic neurodegenerative disorders are at various preclinical stages of development.

 Biography

-Returning to NIA as a tenured scientist in 1992, Nigel's research has evolved into his present interest, the design and development of drugs for the treatment of degenerative disorders prevalent in aging, with particular emphasis on chronic (Alzheimer's and Parkinson's disease) and acute (traumatic brain injury and ischemic stroke) neurodegenerative disorders, and type 2 diabetes.
+Returning to NIA as a tenured scientist in 1992, Nigel's research has evolved into his present focus, the design and development of drugs for the treatment of degenerative disorders prevalent in aging, with particular emphasis on chronic (Alzheimer's and Parkinson's disease) and acute (traumatic brain injury and ischemic stroke) neurodegenerative disorders, and type 2 diabetes.
 He heads the Drug Design & Development Section within the Translational Gerontology Branch, IRP, NIA, NIH, located in Baltimore, MD, USA.

 Publications/patents are available via the links: